Singlemode Fiber Optic Patch Cables

-Megladon uses the highest quality raw materials to ensure every SM cable has reference grade performance.
-All Singlemode (SM) Patch Cables are terminated using the HLC® process, and have best in class IL and ORL, as well as GR-326 compliant geometry.
+Megladon Manufacturing uses the highest quality raw materials to ensure every single mode cable has reference grade performance.
+All Singlemode (SMF) Simplex & Duplex Fiber Optic Patch Cables are terminated using the HLC® process, and have best in class IL and ORL, as well as TAA / GR-326 compliant geometry.
 We terminate all major connector and glass types, and are committed to build the highest quality cables available in the market.

-Multimode (MM) Patch Cables manufactured by Megladon are built to reference grade performance and geometrical standards.
+Multimode (OM1, OM2, OM3, OM4 & OM5) Patch Cables manufactured by Megladon are built to reference grade performance and geometrical standards.
 We build with both standard and bend-insensitive fiber types, and have selected industry recognized connectors to maintain high performance standards.
 Our assemblies are designed to support the trend of higher data rates and will prepare your network for 10gig and beyond.

 The LC Products manufactured by Megladon are designed to support the density needs of the modern data center and telecom environments.
 Every cable is built from the highest quality materials from the top manufacturers in the industry, and all assemblies are factory-terminated and tested to standards beyond industry requirements.

-Megladon 1.2mm Singlemode (SM) Patch Cables satisfy the needs of ultra-dense environments without compromising the physical durability of the cable.
+Megladon 1.2mm Singlemode Fiber Optic Patch Cables satisfy the needs of ultra-dense environments without compromising the physical durability of the cable.
 The 1.2mm cable requires 1/3 of the routing space of a typical 2.0mm cable, but without any compromise in durability and cable strength.

 Fiber Optic Attenuators